-An article how to find out if a LUT is bad.
-It can be difficult to objectively judge the quality of a LUT being provided when applied to real footage.
-Here are two simple methods that help you to analyze a LUT.
+It can be difficult to objectively judge the quality of a LUT being provided when applied to real-life footage.
+For me personally, I think the easiest way to analyze a LUT is using a Test Chart.

 This blog post is a collection of links paired with my own experiences and tips that will hopefully help you to evolve your color grading skills.

-In the last few weeks I’ve been pretty into the „photochemical film look“.
-In this latest blog post I show you how to apply a „Kodak 2383 D55“ LUT to your footage.
-Furthermore, I share my thoughts about other elements of film like Halation, Gate Weave, Grain, Flicker, Film Damage.
+In this blog post, I show you how to apply a „Kodak 2383 D55“ LUT to your footage.
+Furthermore, I share my thoughts about other elements of film like Halation, Gate Weave, Grain, Flicker, Film Damage and more.

 Halation is a characteristic of celluloid film when a bright light bounces back a few times exposing the film a second time only affecting the red layer (and a bit of the green layer) of the film resulting in a reddish/orange glow.
 The Halation tint may be different based on white balance adjustments / color grading.